ashizZz/Defang/README.md

 3.  **Usage**:

     -   The extension runs automatically in the background.
 Simply select any text that appears to be an IP address or URL, and the extension will defang it for you.

-#### Other Browsers (Coming Soon)

-Stay tuned for updates!
-We are actively working on bringing the Defang Extension to other browsers.
-Support for additional browsers, including Mozilla Firefox and Microsoft Edge, is coming soon.

 #### Web Store (Coming Soon)